artsy/artsy.github.io/_posts/2019-01-05-its-time-to-use-spm.markdown

 1. SPM is still in a pretty early phase for usage like this, maybe you can find features to add once you've got started and contribute back

+### What are the downsides?

+1. Running a tool will compile it the first time you use `swift run`.
+Running `swift run danger-swift` would first build `danger-swift` from source and then it would run the executable.

+1. SPM's dependency resolution step is very naive, and will clone all the dependencies in the tree - even if you don't need them.
+So, the dependencies of your dependencies (a.k.a transitive dependencies) will have full clones locally - e.g. the test runner for SwiftLint has to be fully cloned locally in `.build` if you use SPM for SwiftLint.
+I'm hoping [this PR][https://github.com/apple/swift-package-manager/pull/1918] and subsequent improvements will fix this.

+1. You need to reference a single Swift file in your project to make this work.
+SPM today does not support a dependencies only project (it won't build), so you'll need to reference one Swift file in your codebase.

+All of these are fixable, and the first two can be worked around on CI, by caching the `.build` directory.
+Locally these actions normally only happens once when you install, or update.

+### Show me it in action

 What would this look like for a project?
 IMO, for a reasonably complex Swift app, I think you should have:

 - [SwiftLint][sl] for catching potential code issues